hyper text transfer protocol version 1.1

 -M options may be passed.

-This option has no effect without the -c option.
+CGI program.
+This option has no effect without the

-pidfile when run in daemon mode with the
+pid file in pidfile when run in daemon

 - Changes the default user directory for